Send the link below via email or IMCopy

 Option Available to use BitLocker Encryption

 TPM Only - Computer will boot, if everything is OK.
-If someone can take the computer, they can see the content of the hard disk volume
+If someone can take the full computer, they can see the contents of the hard disk volume

 TMP and PIN: Without knowing the PIN, user can not boot the computer